sophielai1/MSc_project/README.md

 ### 1.3 Salt Substitute and Stroke Study (SSaSS)

 The Salt Substitute and Stroke Study (SSaSS) is a randomised controlled trial being conducted in China.
 Half of just under 21,000 participants are given a reduced sodium, added potassium salt substitute intervention while the other half continue with usual care.
 The participants are from 5 different provinces in China: Hebei, Liaoning, Shanxi, Shaanxi and the Ningxia autonomous region which is equivalent to province level.
 Within each province, 2 counties were selected and within each county, approximately 60 villages were selected for the SSaSS study.
 These areas were chosen based on having a high prevalence of hypertension and stroke, willingness to participate and being representative socioeconomically of the province.
-The study sites can be seen in Figure 1.
+The study sites can be seen in *3_results/1_study_sites.png*.

 ### 1.4 Coal-to-Electricity Policy